Functionality and features

 - With the introduction of user-specific mail options more or less strict blocking or ignoring depending on an individual spam level is also possible.

-- In the event of technical problems with spam marking or if emails meet certain parameters with regard to scope, it is possible that emails may pass unweighted, see affected emails
+- In the event of technical problems with spam marking or if emails meet certain parameters with regard to scope, it is possible that emails may pass unweighted, see below "affected emails".

 - SpamAssassins rules, marking limits and general behavior cannot be customized.
 However, some user-specific mail options can be set, which can handle a rated email differently.